ecronix/react-most-wanted/README.md

 ### [rmw-shell](./packages/rmw-shell)
 [base-shell](./packages/base-shell/) + [material-ui-shell](https://material-ui.com) +
-- [Firebase](https://firebase.google.com/) Take your app to the cloud, enabling the possibility to:
+- [Firebase](https://firebase.google.com/) Take your app to the cloud, enabling the possibility of:
-  - Real time database updates
+  - Realtime database updates
   - OAuth with the major platforms
   - Monitoring, metrics, reports...
   - CDN as a storage layer for static assets, for Ultra Quick Delivery Anywhere in the World